All Topological Bands of All Nonmagnetic Stoichiometric Materials: Data Set Generation

 In this work, we apply TQC~\cite{QuantumChemistry,MTQC} and stable and fragile SIs~\cite{FuKaneInversion,YoungkukLineNode,SlagerSymmetry,AshvinIndicators,ChenTCI,AshvinTCI,TMDHOTI,AshvinMagnet,ZhidaSemimetals,MTQCmaterials,JenFragile1,AshvinFragile,ZhidaFragile,KoreanFragileInversion} to diagnose the symmetry-indicated topology of all isolated bands above the core shell in the stoichiometric materials in the ICSD.
-To obtain the topological classification of each separated group of bands in the energy spectrum, we employ the methods previously used in the high-throughput material searches in Refs.~\onlinecite{AndreiMaterials,MTQCmaterials}.
+To obtain the topological classification of each separated group of bands in the energy spectrum, we employ the methods previously used in the high-throughput material searches in Refs.~\cite{AndreiMaterials,MTQCmaterials}.
 Uniquely in this work, after computing the electronic structure using the intrinsic electronic filling $\nu=N_{e}$, we then vary $\nu$ to compute the topological properties above and below $E_{F}$.
-Below, we will summarize the numerical and topological details of our calculations (Fig.~\ref{Fig3}) -- further specific details are provided in~\supappref{App:TQCReview_appendix},~\supappref{App:Check_Topo_appendix}, and~\supappref{App:VASP_appendix}.
+Below, we will summarize the numerical and topological details of our calculations (Fig.~\ref{Fig3}) -- further specific details are provided in~\AppTQCReviewAppendix,~\AppCheckTopoAppendix, and~\AppVASPAppendix.

 We begin by selecting one of the~\TQCDstoichiometric~processable entries in the ICSD with a stoichiometric chemical formula.
-We next convert the crystal structure listed on the ICSD into an input file for DFT calculations, excluding cases in which the ICSD structure file is missing atoms listed in the chemical formula or reports atomic positions incompatible with the symmetries of the material space group (SG, see~\supappref{App:VASP_appendix}).
+We next convert the crystal structure listed in the ICSD into an input file for DFT calculations, excluding cases in which the ICSD structure file is missing atoms listed in the chemical formula or reports atomic positions incompatible with the symmetries of the material space group (SG, see~\AppVASPAppendix).
 We then perform self-consistent, \emph{ab initio} calculations of the electronic band structure and density of states with $\nu$ set to charge neutrality ($\nu=N_{e}$), filtering out cases in which the calculations did not converge or converged to a magnetic (meta)stable state.